WOT makes a craft cocktail taste so good? It’s the combination of ingredients that are a little extra special.

 - Let the cloves sit in the bourbon for a full 24 hours.

 - Strain the cloves from the bourbon keeping a few to add back in the jar or bourbon bottle.
-So, you can distinguish the spiced bourbon.
-Can store for several months.
+This distinguishes it as spiced bourbon.
+Can be stored for several months.